-Medical Marijuana Tax: The Perils of Being Legal-Not-Legal
+Medical Marijuana Tax: The Perils of Operating in a Legal Gray Area

-First, some context.
-Every cannabis producer should know about a little section of the tax law known as 280E.
-In a nutshell, it states that no business dealing in a controlled substance is entitled to any type of write-off.
+First, every cannabis producer should know about a brief section of the tax law known as 280E.
+In a nutshell, it states that no business dealing in a controlled substance can claim any type of write-off.
 No deductions, no credits.

 Most fledgling businesses stay afloat because they can write off expenses.
-Rent, supplies, etc. are costs that lower tax liability.
-The fed allows this for every other type of industry.
+Rent, supplies, etc., are costs that lower tax liability.
+Federal law allows this for every other industry, but not cannabis.

-There is no way around paying these steep taxes.
+There is no way around paying these high taxes.
 But there is a way to mitigate the damage so that you can do business legitimately and thrive.

-While 280E seems like a death knell for the average cannabis start-up, there are some expenses you can write off.
-Much of this depends on your type of marijuana business.
+While 280E seems like a death knell for the average cannabis startup, you can write off some expenses, depending on your marijuana business.

 An Option for Retailers

-All this might come to an end soon, though.
+However, all this might come to an end soon.
 Recent court rulings suggest that even these ancillary businesses can be subject to the 280E straightjacket.
-If the taxman can prove the second business benefited directly from the sale of marijuana, then unfortunately, its no tax break for you!
+Unfortunately, if the taxman can prove the second business benefited directly from the sale of marijuana, there’s no tax break for you!

 Medical Marijuana Tax Time Essentials

-To the taxman, even worse than writing off unjustified expenses is not reporting income.
+To the taxman, failing to report income is even worse than writing off unjustified expenses.
 It’s a federal offense.
 So keep immaculate sales receipts.
 For a retailer, this means not letting a single cash sale slip through.
-For a distributor, this means filing IRS form 8300 for every customer purchasing $10,000 or more.
+For a distributor, it means filing IRS form 8300 for every customer purchasing product worth $10,000 or more.

 This detail is lesser-known but still important to document.
 It applies specifically to dual entities.